-While it technically still unblocks Netflix, the slow speed makes Ultrasurf less than ideal for streaming, and hence, you will struggle to establish a connection with Netflix servers in the first place.
+While it technically works with Netflix, the slow speed makes Ultrasurf less than ideal for streaming, and hence, you will struggle to establish a connection with Netflix servers in the first place.

 If you want to stream high-definition movies and shows on Netflix, we suggest you check out our list of the top VPNs for Netflix.

-While I was able to access the Amazon Prime Video website using Ultrasurf, the movie titles did not load even after multiple attempts.
+While the Amazon Prime Video website opened when I was connected to Ultrasurf, the movie titles did not load even after multiple attempts.
 First, a Streaming Delay pop-up appeared, and after about 30 seconds, an error message showed up:

 A “Streaming Delay” notification and an error message popped up when I tried to stream on Amazon Prime Video

-So, Ultrasurf can certainly access the Amazon Prime Video website, but you might have difficulty loading and buffering.
+So, Ultrasurf can certainly work with the Amazon Prime Video website, but you might have difficulty with loading and buffering.
 As for me, the titles did not load in the first place, which defeats the purpose.
 And since Ultrasurf only offers US servers that you can’t choose from, there was no room for further tests on a different server.

-Just like Amazon Prime Video, Ultrasurf fails to run any titles on HBO Max despite successfully accessing the website.
-In my test, it took forever to load the HBO Max homepage.
-Of course, the streaming platform itself is accessible.
+Just like Amazon Prime Video, Ultrasurf fails to run any titles on HBO Max despite successfully working with the website.
+In my test, it also took forever to load the Max homepage.
 The performance might vary depending on the internet connection speed.

 Ultrasurf failed to load titles on HBO Max